ssunniezz/banking-api/README.md

 This is a Django-based API for a fake financial institution.
 The API allows users to create accounts, make deposits, withdrawals, and transfers, and view transaction history.

+Additionally, as our Banking Company is expanding globally, we support multiple currency accounts and cross-currency transactions (currently only THB and USD).

 ## Setup Instructions

 Follow these steps to set up the project on your local machine.